bettameta/nature/wp-content/plugins/ultimate-social-media-icons/readme.txt

 == Upgrade Notice ==

-= 2.7.8 =
+= 2.8.0 =
-* Fixed issues with after post icons
+* Added black-friday theme (only for that period)
+* Tested up to WordPress 6.1.1
-* Plugin tested with WordPress 6.1 @ PHP 8.1
+* Adjusted PHP compatibility